 The marine aquarium at Ocean Blue Adventures needs regular cleaning and backwashing to ensure the aquarium remains pristine and the indigenous fish are in a healthy environment.
 To ensure a varied diet volunteers are tasked to collect common sandprawns Callichirus kraussi to feed to the fish.
 Occasionally, volunteers catch fish to restock and add variety the tank.
 Volunteers gain a sense of responsibility for the duration of their stay to ensure the fish and their environment are healthy.

 Museum and Rehabilitation centre visits

 Once a month volunteers will accompany researchers on a fieldtrip to the Port Elizabeth Museum to deliver samples collected by the Plett Stranding Network.
 Depending on availability of stranded animals you will take part in full necropsies on fresh marine mammal carcasses.
-Volunteers will gain valuable necropsy skills under the supervision of experienced marine mammal scientists and veterinary students.
+Volunteers will gain valuable necropsy skills under the supervision of experienced marine mammal scientists and sometimes veterinary students.
 We will also visit SANCCOB (www.sanccob.co.za) on a monthly basis where you will get the opportunity to assist with and gain exposure to world class seabird rehabilitation.
 The Tenikwa Wildlife Rehabilitation Centre in Plettenberg Bay will be visited during live stranding response activities of injured seabirds and seals.

 Citizen science project contribution